LB/Online Video Festival

 Every week, starting on April 28th, Luciana Brito Galeria will publish a new video, a new experience, which will be available on our website indefinitely.
 So you can watch as many times you wish, whenever you like.
 The idea is to propose a reflection on a significant set of works both by artists who are represented by us, and by others that we consider relevant to the proposal.
-This week we published below the video “O Pulsar” (1975/1985), by Augusto de Campos (Brazil).
+This week we published below the video “Non Plus Ultra” (1985), by Tadeu Jungle (Brazil).
 Don’t miss!

 Curator: Analivia Cordeiro

 produced by TVDO